Tipón

 Tipón is a sprawling early fifteenth-century Inca archaeological site that is situated between 3,250 m and 3,960 m above sea level, located 22 km southeast of Cusco near the village of Tipón.

 It consists of several ruins enclosed by a powerful defensive wall about 6 km long.
-The most renown (and easily accessible) part of the park is the group of precise and right angled monumental terraces irrigated by a network of water canals fed by a monumental fountain channeling water from a natural spring.
+The most renowned (and easily accessible) part of the park is the group of precise and right angled monumental terraces irrigated by a network of water canals fed by a monumental fountain channeling water from a natural spring.
 The site includes ancient residential areas and a remarkable amount of petroglyphs in its upper part.